 -Ferry Return.
 Return by local ferry from Sydney Olympic Park to Darling Harbour or Circular Quay.

-* Scenic World not recommended.
-Better rain forest walks at conservation hut Wentworth Falls, Leura cascades, Witches Leap to Queen Victoria Lookout, Mermaid Falls.
+* Scenic World crowded and very commercial.
+For a quiet rain forest walks at Wentworth Falls, Leura cascades, Witches Leap to Queen Victoria Lookout, Mermaid Falls.
 Better views at our selected quiet lookouts.